 Tapas Crawl Dinner Party!

 For a recent dinner party, I decided to incorporate the tapas theme into the evening.
 My BIG plan is to think SMALL!
 Small plates that is.
-Rather than a soup to nuts four course menu, think small plates all the way through the meal.
+Rather than a soup to the nuts four-course menu, think small plates all the way through the meal.

 I canvassed my guests, and by far the favorite dish of the evening was the shrimp.
 It’s not only terrific as a small plate, but it’s also an easy, one-pan meal that is perfect for a busy weeknight dinner.
 Shishito peppers are only in season for a short time, so feel free to substitute with slices of poblano peppers, snow pea pods, green beans or asparagus.
 They all work well, with the garlicky olive oil and shrimp.